garylirocks/quickrefs/azure-sql-db.markdown

 Notes:
 - Can't restore to overwrite an existing DB
-- Only be restored to another SQL MI, not to SQL DB or SQL on VM
+- Only be restored to another SQL MI, NOT to SQL DB or SQL on VM
+  - Both must be in the same Azure sub and region
+  - Only restore individual DBs, not the entire MI instance
+  - For a encrypted DB, you need access to the certificate or asymmetric key used for encryption
+- Difference to SQL DB:
   - Support copy-only backup to Azure blob storage
+  - To take a user-initiated copy-only backup, you must disable TDE for the specific database

 ### High availability